nikitayutanov/csgold/README.md

 # csgold

-Niche gaming resource that represents gaming case drop summary with simple and intuitive interface accessible at all devices.
+Static website that represents case drop summary with simple and intuitive interface.

-Built from scratch using vanilla HTML, CSS and JavaScript.
+Mobile and desktop friendly.
+Built using vanilla HTML, CSS and JavaScript.

-In the end there is mobile and desktop friendly website with possibility to fast and easy add new items as they come out.

 ____